‘Help, I am in a keto stall!’

 Products like Slimfast, Atkins, Quest etc and the vast majority of store-bought products labeled with the words ‘low carb’ or ‘keto’ are just not suitable for the ketogenic lifestyle due to a variety of non-keto ingredients.
 And I promise you, these will surely hinder your weight-loss progress.
 A ketogenic diet, a.k.a. strict keto, is a lifestyle for health and ingredients always matter over carb count.

-The word ‘keto’ unfortunately is not a legally protected term and as such will be mis-used for profit by food companies simply jumping on the bandwagon.
+The word ‘keto’ unfortunately is not a legally protected term.
+As such it will be mis-used for profit by food companies simply jumping on the bandwagon.
 So always read labels, never assume something is keto just because it says so on the packaging, and put it back on the shelf if you spot those nasties.

 You have a keto coffee addiction